fl1ger/deleg/draft-dnsop-deleg.md

 * legacy resolvers ignore unknown record types in the authority section of referrals.
 * legacy resolvers ignore an unknown key flag in a DNSKEY.

-Various recent implmentations were tested (BIND, Unbound, PowerDNS Recursor and Knot) in addition to various public resolver services (Cloudflare, Google, Packet Clearing House).
+Various recent implmentations were tested (BIND, Akamai Cacheserve, Unbound, PowerDNS Recursor and Knot) in addition to various public resolver services (Cloudflare, Google, Packet Clearing House).
 All possible variations of delegations were tested, and there were no issues.
 Further details about the specific testing methodology, please see test-plan.

 # Acknowledgments {:unnumbered}